Paying for college tip

 Follow these instructions to apply for a private student loan:

 It doesn’t take long to fill out a private loan application online.
-If you apply for a loan with us, it only takes about 15 minutes to apply and get a credit decision.
+If you apply for a loan with us, it only takes 10 minutes to apply and get a credit decision.

 You accept your federal student loans by signing and returning your financial aid offer.
 You may be asked to take part in entrance counseling at your school to make sure that you understand your loan obligations.
 Plus, you’ll sign a Master Promissory Note (MPN) to agree to the loan’s terms.